“Burned: are trees the new coal”

 “What we’re up against is that our economic system values forest destruction over forest protection, and at the end of the day that’s what we have to change.”

 – Danna Smith, Dogwood Alliance

-After a couple of very well-attended screenings in London, we are working with the film makers to organise more screenings in other parts of the UK, especially places affected by the biomass industry.
-See below for dates, or contact us if you’d like to organise a screening in your area or at an event you’re putting on.
+We are working with the film makers to show it as widely as possible in the UK, especially places affected by the biomass industry.
+See below for dates of upcoming screenings, or contact us if you’d like to organise a screening in your area or at an event you’re putting on.

 Thursday 17th January: Bristol, The Cube Cinema

 Thursday 7th February, Marlborough Youth and Community centre, in collaboration with Transition Marlborough.

 Thursday 28th March 8pm: Hull, Cottingham Civic Hall in collaboration with Hull Friends of the Earthby